amazon-archives/sql-odbc/docs/dev/Installation_and_setup.md

   <img src="img/tableau_dsn.png" width="303" height="470">
 </p>

-3.Select Sign In.
+3. Select **Sign In**.
 After a few seconds, Tableau will connect to your Elasticsearch server.
 Once connected, you will directed to  **Datasource** window.
-The _Database_ will be already populated with name of Elasticsearch cluster.
+The **Database** will be already populated with name of Elasticsearch cluster.
 To list all the indices, click the search icon under **Table**.

 <p align="center">